 - Align with your outreach committee to offer a myriad of recruitment materials including TU Youth Membership Brochures, Women’s Initiative Brochures and Flyers, Veterans Service Partnership brochures and more.
 Don’t forget that new adult members can join for half price ($17.50) at www.tu.org/intro.
 For families, youth and spouses/ partners can be added to a current TU membership of their parent or spouse/ partner for FREE using this online form at tu.org/familymembership.

-- Meet with your Veterans Service Partnership Committee to learn how you might support their efforts to offer events for veterans, active duty service persons and their families.
+- Meet with your TU Service Partnership Committee to learn how you might support their efforts to offer events for veterans, active duty service persons, first responders and their families.

 - Work with your communications committee to incorporate aspirational communications with positive language, full event details and images of target audiences (people of color, women, youth, etc…) in your print and electronic communications.

-- Collaborate with your events committee and/or conservation chair to meet people where they are.
+- Collaborate with your events committee and/or conservation chair to meet people where they are (i.e. virtual events, neighborhood events, activity collaborations).
 For example, if your chapter would like to engage with the Latino community, build relationships through genuine community connections and gatherings before planning a conservation event in a location that reduces barriers to their involvement.

 - Support your youth engagement committee to plan a meaningful youth education event, a Trout in the Classroom program, a STREAM Girls event or a TU 5 Rivers college club.

 - Interface with your nominating committee to ensure that diversity is intentionally considered in the leadership recruitment process from committee member recruitment to identification of board leaders.